 Have you been wondering if a meditation chair is right for you?
-Check out this blog post by NewbieYoga and get the low-down on why you might need a meditation chair and what different types are available.
+Here’s a quick tour of why you might need a meditation chair and what different types are available.

 Why use a meditation chair?

-I do recommend meditating on the ground with cushions and a back support.
-Sitting on the ground or floor is active sitting because you need to engage muscles to do so without pain.
-Sitting on the floor also helps to “ground” you, which you need when attempting to go beyond your body during meditation.
+When you feel ready for it, I also recommend trying to meditate on the ground with cushions and a back support.
+Meditating on the ground or floor involves active sitting.
+This is because you need to engage your muscles to sit without pain.
+Sitting on the floor also helps to “ground” you.
+You need to be able to do this when attempting to go beyond your body during meditation.

-There are a variety of meditation chairs.
-You need to determine a few things before deciding which one is right for you.
-First you must decide on your meditation position and your physical needs.
+There are a variety of meditation chairs you can choose from.
+You will need to determine a few things before deciding which one is right for you.
+First, you must decide on your meditation position and your physical needs.
 Will you be sitting crossed legged, in lotus?
 Or will you be kneeling?
 Do you need extra upper back support?
 Or is just lower support fine?

 Portability is another issue.
-Do you meditate at home in the same spot?
-Does it need to be packed away?
+Do you always meditate in the same spot at home?
+Does your chair need to be packed away?
 Or will you be traveling with it?
-That’s an important factor.
+These are important factors.

-There are many versions of this chair.
-From very simple to very luxurious.
-The main feature of a Back support chair is there is a seat with an attachment that supports your back.
+There are many versions of this chair–from the very simple to the very luxurious.
+The main feature of a Back Support chair is a seat with an attachment that supports your back.
 This chair usually folds up and is easy to carry.

 The bench is most effective if kneeling is your favorite position.
 Many benches also have an ergonomic tilt so you are still actively sitting but without putting the pressure on your knees.